blentz100/Resources-for-Bootcamp-Students/README.md

 Use these commands as a reference when you are first connecting a git repository on your local computer to a remote repository on your Github.com account

+Pro-Tip - you can copy and paste this whole block of code as one chunk to save time.

 ```console echo "# github-cheatsheet" >> README.md

 git init